sigstore/docs/content/en/cosign/signing_with_blobs.md

 ## Signing with a key

-You may specify your own keys for signing.
+While keyless signing is recommended, you may specify your own keys for signing.
 You will need the password for the private key to sign:

 ```shell
 $ cosign sign-blob --key cosign.key README.md